 So when is it appropriate for your business to focus on being better?
 It’s best addressed when you find that your utilization rate, the actual revenue that you’re generating from your team each month, has a large element of waste compared to that capacity.

 That’s why it’s important to calculate your capacity and know exactly the dollar value of that waste.
 It gives you and your team the incentive to focus on being better to reducing that waste.
-There are six ways that you can do the—six categories.

-The first of those is better analytics and financials.
-To give you an example of a client of mine that worked on, this they pulled out increasing amount of data from their sales team.
-They had a retail business doing counter sales and what they discovered was that the variations in each individual sales performance was as much as a hundred percent over the course of any given day.
+Let me give you an example of a client of mine that worked on this option.
+They were able to produce an increasing amount of data from their retail sales team.
+What they discovered was that the variations in each individual sales performance was as much as 100% over the course of any given day.

-Two people standing next to each other, and one was selling twice what the other person was doing.
 That gave them the incentive to focus on some training to improve the sales skills of all their team to grow that.

 It was only when they had that analysis that they were able to break down the per salesperson data that they were able to identify that that was a gap in their business.
 Looking at the analytics and the financials in your business, can help identify waste that you may not even realize exists.